mozman/ezdxf/docs/source/tasks/index.rst

 Tasks
 =====

-These topics give a short explanation how to accomplish certain tasks.
+These topics provide brief overviews of how to complete specific tasks, but they're not comprehensive tutorials.
+For a deeper understanding, explore the beginner's guide, explanations of basic concepts, in-depth tutorials, the reference guide, example code, and even the source code itself.

 Add Data
 --------